BakoviDagi/vue-dynamic-slider/README.md

 - `scrollIncrement`: The number of slides to scroll by at a time.
 If set, creates pages.
 Default: `1`
 - `infiniteScroll`: True to enable infinite scrolling.
 Duplicate slides are created.
 Default: `false`
 - `breakpoints`: Object of screen width to override props.
 Can adjust `slidesPerView` and `scrollIncrement` based on screen width.
 See below for more info.
+- `breakpointElement`: Function that returns the element to get breakpoint width from.
+Defaults to window if null.
+  Use this if you have the slider in an element that isn't the full screen width and want the breakpoints to react to that element instead of the window
 - `scrollingFunction`: Custom function for scrolling slides.
 Defaults to a cubic function
 - `autoplay`: Boolean that automatically scrolls through the slides when `true`.
 Toggle this to start/stop the autoplay
 - `autoplayInterval`: Number of milliseconds to wait before autoplaying